B0ud13b3x/Enterprise-IT-Operations-and-Help-Desk-Simulation/active-directory/README.md

 <img alt="Lockout Policy GPO" src="./screenshots/gpo-lockout-policy.png" width="500">

-### GPO 2 - Desktop Wallpaper / Login Banner
+### GPO 2 - Desktop Wallpaper
-Setting up Desktop Wallpapers for users + Login Banner for client 1 (win10) and client 2 (win11) as follows:
+Setting up Desktop Wallpapers for users as follows:

 Wallpaper for m.tuck (from finance) it should be :